-Target Group In-school and out-of-school children (ages 2-14) Key Result Areas Operating Guidelines 1) Screen target students in early childhood to compoverty and disadvantage. en target students in early childhood to compulsory education for rty and disadvantage.
-2) Research and develop guidelines/measures to reduce barriers to enrolliand retaining in school.
-3) Use databases to encourage collaboration to drathat fit the specific local context. rive policy-level solutions 4) Develop an early warning system together with and nodal agencies. student support centers 5) Support information for developing (1) a support with poverty, health, learning, and behavior issuevaluating the equitable education guarantee ues and (2) a model for 6) Develop an information referral system togeth higher education agencies and make referrals to for poor students to further their education as scholarships from various sources, such as the and civil society sectors. to increase opportunities ta higher level through 7) Work together with partners to provide scholar target group to reach their full potential. arships and develop the
+Target Group In-school and out-of-school children (ages 2-14) Key Result Areas Operating Guidelines 1) Screen target students in early childhood to compoverty and disadvantage. ompulsory education for 2) Research and develop guidelines/measures to reand retaining in school. duce barriers to enrolling 3) Use databases to encourage collaboration to drathat fit the specific local context. rive policy-level solutions 4) Develop an early warning system together with and nodal agencies. student support centers 5) Support information for developing (1) a support with poverty, health, learning, and behavior issuevaluating the equitable education guarantee ues and (2) a model for 6) Develop an information referral system togeth higher education agencies and make referrals to for poor students to further their education as scholarships from various sources, such as the and civil society sectors. to increase opportunities ta higher level through 7) Work together with partners to provide scholar target group to reach their full potential. arships and develop the

-3.2 Post-Compulsory Training for Youth Quality Development Target Group Youth in post-compulsory education (ages 15-24) Key Result Areas Problems The percentage of the poorest children and re access to post-compulsory education is vernational average.
-Educational programs do not meet the labor skills being taught are not aligned with what is the quality of educational establishments is the achievement and quality of learners.
-It need improved. market demand and the needed in today's jobs.
-Goal Learning Access Poor and disadvantaged students have access to educational opportunities after the compulsory level and are prevented from dropping out after.
+3.2 Post-Compulsory Training for Youth Quality Development Target Group Youth in post-compulsory education (ages 15-24) Key Result Areas Problems access to post-compulsory education is vernational average.
+Educational programs do not meet the labor skills being taught are not aligned with what is The quality of educational establishments is Educational programs do not meet the labor market demand and the skills being taught are not aligned with what is needed in today's jobs.
+The quality of educational establishments is still a problem, affecting the achievement and quality of learners.
+It needs to be addressed and Goal Learning Access Poor and disadvantaged students have access to educational opportunities after the compulsory level and are prevented from dropping out after.
 Learning Outcome Poor and disadvantaged students have opportunities for life and career that can develop self-reliant and life skills that are suitable for the modern world.
 System Change Responsible for poor and disadvantaged students, personnel, and learning and teaching system to have the ability and create performance in accordance with the demands of the career market.
 G1 G2